-BCAAs are a trio of branched chain amino acids that are very popular in the world of sports nutrition.
-They have made a name for themselves thanks to their many benefits, particularly for muscle gain and rebuilding muscle fibers.
+BCAAs are a popular trio of branched-chain amino acids in the world of sports nutrition.
+They have gained popularity due to their numerous benefits, particularly for muscle growth and the reconstruction of muscle fibers.

 What are BCAAs?

 BCAAs are branched-chain amino acids.
-In other words, they are molecules that make up proteins when they come together.
+In other words, they are molecules that make up proteins when they assemble.
 In total, there are 20 amino acids responsible for protein production: 8 are essential amino acids and 11 are non-essential.

-BCAAs belong to the family of essential amino acids and are composed of leucine, isoleucine and valine.
+BCAAs belong to the family of essential amino acids and are composed of leucine, isoleucine, and valine.
 They are called "essential" because they cannot be synthesized by the body.
-They are therefore molecules that we must provide to our body via diet or supplementation.
+Therefore, these are molecules that we must provide to our body through diet or supplementation.

-Their benefits are numerous, both in terms of muscle building and recovery.
+Their benefits are numerous, both for muscle building and recovery.
 Their different components each have properties that act in combination and reinforce each other.

 Leucine: Leucine is the amino acid that most stimulates muscle volume gain.
 It actively participates in the synthesis of muscle proteins while limiting their degradation.
-In addition, this amino acid contributes to anabolism and protects against catabolism.
+In addition, this amino acid contributes to anabolism and prevents catabolism.

-Isoleucine: Isoleucine has a little something extra over the other two amino acids: it can increase the uptake and use of glucose during a workout.
-For this reason, it is an amino acid that plays a key role in controlling sugar in the body.
+Isoleucine: Isoleucine has a little something extra that the other two amino acids don't: it can increase glucose absorption and utilization during a workout.
+Therefore, it is an amino acid that plays a primary role in blood sugar control in the body.

-Valine: Valine is an amino acid that is involved in the production of energy for muscles and the mind.
-It also helps repair muscle tissue and helps facilitate recovery.
+Valine: Valine is an amino acid involved in energy production for muscles and mental function.
+It also participates in the repair of muscle tissue and helps facilitate recovery.

-By eating properly and varied, we naturally provide a certain amount of BCAA to our body which allows us to develop our muscles.
-However, the quantity of food recommended for athletes who are fans of bodybuilding is often too high and the consumption of BCAA, too low.
-It is therefore quite rare to meet all of your needs in BCAA amino acids.
+By eating correctly and varied, we naturally provide a certain amount of BCAAs to our body, which helps develop our muscles.
+However, the amount of food recommended for bodybuilders is often too high, and BCAA consumption is too low.
+It is therefore quite rare to meet all BCAA amino acid needs.

-In addition, intensive sports practice and muscle recovery increase the need for BCAAs in athletes.
-While a sedentary person will need 1 g of protein per kg of body weight, an athlete requires an intake of 2 to 2.5 g/kg.
-In order to meet these needs and restore BCAA reserves, amino acid supplementation will therefore generally be useful to optimize physical condition.
+Furthermore, intense sports activity and muscle recovery increase the need for BCAAs in athletes.
+While a sedentary person needs 1 g of protein per kg of body weight, an athlete requires an intake of 2 to 2.5 g/kg.
+To meet these needs and restore BCAA reserves, amino acid supplementation will generally be useful to optimize physical condition.

 What are the benefits of BCAAs?

-Taking BCAAs before or after training helps improve the athlete's performance by increasing their amino acid stores.
+Taking BCAAs before or after training improves an athlete's performance by increasing their amino acid stores.
 In addition, BCAAs help to:

 - contribute to anabolism and muscle mass gain

-- help recovery by replacing amino acid losses
+- aid recovery by compensating for amino acid losses

 - improve endurance